Appetizer Addiction

 • Place a piece of paper in the top left corner of a 9x13-inch (22x33-centimeter) serving tray.
 This is just to visualize the space you will need to leave for blueberries.
 You can also use aluminum foil to make a border so that the area stays clear of other fruits.

 • Start at the bottom edge.
 Make a red row from strawberries and watermelon chunks, about 1.5 inches (4 centimeters) wide.
-Continue with a white row of coconut chunks and marshmallows, followed by a red row, then white and finish with red row at the top of the tray.
+Continue with a white row of coconut chunks and marshmallows, followed by a red row, then white and finish with a red row at the top of the tray.
 So 5 rows, 3 red, 2 white.

 • Remove the foil and paper and fill the empty space with blueberries.